What is Fe C?

 Keep this product out of reach of children.
 Accidental overdose of iron-containing products is a leading cause of fatal poisoning in children under 6.

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have any allergies or other medical conditions.
-In some cases, you may not be able to use ascorbic acid and carbonyl iron, or you may need a dose adjustment or special precautions.
+In some cases, you may not be able to use Fe C, or you may need a dose adjustment or special precautions.

 Do not give this medication to a child without medical advice.